Kwiebs/Forpetswithlove/exampleSite/content/english/blog/Best-Dog-Grooming-Tools-for-At-Home-Care.md

 ---
-title: "The Best Dog Grooming Tools for At-Home Care"
+author: For Pets With Love
+categories:
+- Dog Care
+datepublished: '2026-04-22'
-description: "Want to groom your dog at home like a pro?
-Discover the best grooming tools to keep your pet clean, healthy, and happy between salon visits!"
+description: Want to groom your dog at home like a pro?
+Discover the best grooming tools to keep your pet clean, healthy, and happy between salon visits!
-author: "For Pets With Love"
-tags: ["dog grooming", "dog care", "pet hygiene"]
-categories: ["Dog Care"]
 image: images/dog-grooming-tools.jpg
+tags:
+- dog grooming
+- dog care
+- pet hygiene
+title: The Best Dog Grooming Tools for At-Home Care
 ---

 # The Best Dog Grooming Tools for At-Home Care